-From Kingfishers and Woodpeckers to Orioles and Finches, Pennsylvania supports a variety of bird species.
-Pennsylvania Birds will help to identify over 140 familiar species with beautiful detailed illustrations.
-A map featuring prominent state-wide birding hotspots will be appreciated by state visitors or residents.
+More thank 500 bird species have been documented in the Sunshine State, ranging from the flamboyant flamingo to the world's smallest winged creature, the Bee Hummingbird.
+Florida Birds will help to identify over 140 familiar species with beautiful detailed illustrations.
+Created and printed in the USA, this guide was updated in 2012 with a new cover design and a back-panel map featuring prominent state-wide birding hotspots that will be appreciated by Florida visitors or residents.
 Laminated for durability, this lightweight guide will conveniently fold to fit into your pocket.
 Perfect for observing your backyard feeder guests or those species out on the trail.

 Breeders Choice Articles